 Employees.
-We do not charge the portion of the transactional sales fee that we would normally pay to your financial professional for purchases made by officers, directors and employees and their family members (spouses, children under the age of 21 living in the same household and parents) of Guggenheim Funds and its affiliates, or by employees of selling firms and their family members (spouses, children under the age of 21 living in the same household and parents).
+We do not charge the portion of the transactional sales fee that we would normally pay to your financial professional for purchases made by officers, directors and employees and their family members (spouses, children under the age of 21 living in the same household and parents) of Guggenheim Funds and its affiliates, or by employees of selling firms, their affiliates and their family members (spouses, children under the age of 21 living in the same household and parents).
 You pay only the portion of the fee that the sponsor retains.
 Such purchases are also subject to the C&D Fee.
 This discount applies during the initial offering period and in the secondary market.
 Only those broker-dealers that allow their employees to participate in employee discount programs will be eligible for this discount.
+All employee discounts are subject to the policies of the related selling firm, including any eligibility limitations enforced by the selling firm.

 Dividend Reinvestment Plan.
 We do not charge any transactional sales fee when you reinvest distributions from your trust into additional units of the trust.
 Since the deferred sales fee is a fixed dollar amount per unit, your trust must charge the deferred sales fee per unit regardless of this discount.
-If you elect the distribution reinvestment plan, we will credit vou with additional units with a dollar value sufficient to cover the amount of any remaining deferred sales fee that will be collected on such units at the time of reinvestment.
+If you elect the distribution reinvestment plan, we will credit you with additional units with a dollar value sufficient to cover the amount of any remaining deferred sales fee that will be collected on such units at the time of reinvestment.
 The dollar value of these units will fluctuate over time.
 This discount applies during the initial offering period and in the secondary market.